 The first one to show the region's creative talents to the world, with over 60 Post FIAPs every year, representing a valuable asset to the spreading and positioning of the Ibero-American advertising.

 The first one to award production companies works.

 The first one to give a place to Media Agencies, through conferences and presentations, and implementing an exclusive discipline, with an exclusive jury.

 The first one to promote open debate amongst all the industry agents: advertisers, media, production companies, agencies and representative entities.

 The first one to award the Advertiser, Production Company, Agency, and Network of the year.

 The first and only to give recognition to great advertising personalities, through Ibero-America's Hall of Fame.

 The first to strengthen bonds with other regional festivals across the world.
-THE CUP, festival of festivals, that gathers the best Asia-Pacific's, Europe's and Ibero-America's works, allowing participants to get even more points at the Gunn Report.
+THE CUP, festival of festivals, that gathers the best Asia-Pacific's, Europe's and Ibero-America's works.

 The first and only to provide a free online entry system.